Hypnotherapy Singapore

 The process of suggestion starts first by leading the individual into a hypnotic state, where the individual feels both more relaxed and more receptive.
 Once in this state, the hypnotherapist may deliver suggestions that influence the individual’s beliefs and thoughts.
 Through these suggestions, the hypnotherapist encourages a gradual, positive change in the individual’s behaviour and thought patterns.
 These suggestions may be verbal (ie expressed through sounds or words) or nonverbal (ie expressed through gestures).

-In a therapeutic setting, such suggestions or positive affirmations may address client’s concerns around anxiety, fears and phobias, as well as habit-breaking.
+In a therapeutic setting, such suggestions or positive affirmations may address client’s concerns around anxiety symptoms, fears and phobias, as well as habit-breaking.

 Age regression